FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountTemplates/t_st_accountTemplates.md

     -   **Challenge** – The ad hoc file recipient receives a link and must answer correctly a challenge question specified by the sender to retrieve the files.
 The recipient is not enrolled as a user.
 The ST Web Client option is **Protect attachment link with security question**.
     -   **Existing Account** – Do not enroll ad hoc file recipients.
 Only existing users can receive files.
 The ST Web Client option is **Send to existing users only**.
     -   **Enroll Unlicensed** – If the ad hoc file recipient does not have a user account, the recipient must enroll and create an account before retrieving the files.
 The ad hoc file recipient becomes an unlicensed user who can only reply once to the email and retrieve the files.
 Other user attributes are defined by the enrollment template.
 The ST Web Client option is **Allow recipients to enroll as new Unlicensed Users**.
     -   **Enroll Licensed** – If the ad hoc file recipient does not have a user account, the recipient must enroll and create an account before retrieving the files.
-The ad hoc file recipient becomes a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> user with all the attributes specified in the default enrollment template.
+The ad hoc file recipient becomes a {{< SecureTransport/componentshortname >}} user with all the attributes specified in the default enrollment template.
 The ST Web Client option is **Allow recipients to enroll as new Full Licensed Users**.

-13. The **Implicit Enrollment Type** value controls which option ST Web Client selects initially in the *User Access* window and which enrollment type is used by the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Email Plug-ins.
+13. The **Implicit Enrollment Type** value controls which option ST Web Client selects initially in the *User Access* window and which enrollment type is used by the {{< SecureTransport/companyname >}} Email Plug-ins.
 The choices depend on the enrollment types enabled by the **Delivery Methods** and **Enrollment Types** fields.

 14. Select **Allow reply to packages** in **Unlicensed Accounts** to allow an unlicensed user associated with this template to reply to emails.

 15. Specify **Login Settings**.
     1. Select **Allow this account to login by email** to allow the user to log in using with the value of the **Email Contact** field as well as the **Login Name**.
-A user of one of the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Email Plug-ins must have **Allow this account to login by email** selected.
+A user of one of the {{< SecureTransport/companyname >}} Email Plug-ins must have **Allow this account to login by email** selected.
-    2. Select **Allow this account to submit transfers using the ST RESTful API** to enable calls from the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> REST file transfer API authenticated with the credentials from this account.
+    2. Select **Allow this account to submit transfers using the ST RESTful API** to enable calls from the {{< SecureTransport/componentshortname >}} REST file transfer API authenticated with the credentials from this account.
 When this option is selected, the account will be allowed to trigger server initiated transfers using the Transfers RESTful API resource and retrieve the tracking information for these transfers.

 16. Enter a value or expression for the **Email Contact**.
-    When this email address is the recipient of an ad hoc file transfer email sent from ST Web Client or one of the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Email Plug-ins, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> determines that this user is the recipient.
+    When this email address is the recipient of an ad hoc file transfer email sent from ST Web Client or one of the {{< SecureTransport/companyname >}} Email Plug-ins, {{< SecureTransport/componentshortname >}} determines that this user is the recipient.
 If the user is allowed to log in by email, this is the value used in the **User Name** field of the login page.

     > **Note:**
     >